larissahmendes/timewalk/environment/README.md

 `[I 02:40:21.942 NotebookApp] The Jupyter Notebook is running at: http://localhost:8888/?token=c8de56fa4deed24899803e93c227592aef6538f93025fe01`

-In this case you can just copy the token `c8de56fa4deed24899803e93c227592aef6538f93025fe01` to the autentication field on your browser.
+In this example you would just copy the token `c8de56fa4deed24899803e93c227592aef6538f93025fe01` to the autentication field on your browser.